falcosecurity/falco-website/content/en/docs/metrics/falco-metrics.md

 The OpenMetrics specification can be found [here][4].
 {{% pageinfo color=info %}}
-The `num_evts` wrapper / base field is currently not available for Prometheus metrics; otherwise, there is 1:1 support across all output channels.
+The `num_evts` and `host_netinfo` wrapper / base field are currently not available for Prometheus metrics; otherwise, there is 1:1 support across all output channels.

 However, following the Prometheus recommendations, there might be some slight differences with regard to some metrics fields.
 Typically calculated fields will not be returned as Prometheus provides the facilities to compute them as part of their queries (e.g. event or drop rates can be calculated in Prometheus).